 Founded as The Women’s Theatre Group in 1973 Sphinx Theatre Company, renamed in 1990, has been in the vanguard of promoting, advocating and inspiring women in the arts through productions, conferences and research for more than 40 years.
 I joined the company in the role of Executive Producer, after working with them as Festival Producer for Women Centre Stage.
-As Executive Producer, I work closely with Sue Parrish to manage the strategic development of the company, planning of the artistic programme as well as producing individual theatre projects, salons and Women Centre Stage Festival.
-Recently I have been working on audience development as well as the planning and fundraising for a new production and tour of A Berlin Kabaret plus writing workshops produced in conjunction with Writing Brecht and Arts at the Old Fire Station for Crisis.
+As Executive Producer, I work closely with Sue Parrish the Artistic Director to manage the strategic development of the company, planning of the artistic programme as well as producing individual theatre projects, salons and Women Centre Stage Festival.
+Recently we have produced a sell out tour of our production of A Berlin Kabaret plus writing workshops produced in conjunction with Writing Brecht and Arts at the Old Fire Station for Crisis.

 Event Producer | Handmade at Amazon Launch Event

 Bearded Kitten are an experiential creative events agency based in North East London.
 I joined the Bearded Kitten team as a Freelance Event Producer to produce Amazon’s launch event for their new brand Handmade at Amazon.
 Within a tight turnaround time, I worked closely with the Creative Designer to bring together Amazon’s brief for an arts and crafts market style press launch event.
 To stay on-brand, all the decor, furniture and styling for the event had to come from artisans, designers and makers who produce hand made products.